-

 Russian Federation:

-Federal Service for Supervision of Healthcare (Roszdravnadzor)
+Federal Service for Surveillance in Healthcare (Roszdravnadzor)

 Phone: +7 (800) 550-99-03

-Site: www.roszdravnadzor.gov.ru
+Website: www.roszdravnadzor.gov.ru

 5. Storage conditions of Mexidol®